MaidenVoyageSoftware/API-Workshop/README.md

 ## Creating an API

-Now that your web server is not set up, head over to ```routes/api.php``` fo find the file in which we'll be working.
+Now that your web server is set up, head over to ```routes/api.php``` fo find the file in which we'll be working.

 Here is where all of the routes related to your API are housed.